The Catherine Tate Show: Specials (2007)

 On 19 February 2007, Tate appeared again on This Morning and stated that a forty-minute Comic Relief special had been made, which aired on 16 March 2007.
 Several sketches were interspersed throughout the Comic Relief programme, with guests such as the prime minister at the time, Tony Blair (see charity sketches for details).
 Kim Cattrall has also expressed an interest in appearing on an episode of the show.
 Cattrall commented that she is a "huge fan" and would like to be given a role.

 Tate has revealed that she is considering taking the characters from the show on the road for a UK stage tour.
 Series Three was released on DVD on 12 November 2007.
 On 31 October 2007 The Catherine Tate Show won the National Television Award for most popular comedy as voted for by the public.

 A new Christmas special episode aired on 25 December 2007 on BBC One, in which pop star George Michael made a guest appearance.
 He was featured in several scenes with Irish nurse, Bernie, including one kissing scene.
 The character of Lauren was killed in a kayaking accident during the episode.
 Rumours had emerged about this story line in July 2007.
-Kathy Burke and Tamzin Outhwaite also guest starred, and the special averaged with 6.4 million viewers.
+Kathy Burke, Tamzin Outhwaite and Kellie Bright also guest starred, and the special averaged with 6.4 million viewers.